 GG Parikh, last of the practising Gandhians, dies at 101

-Dr. GG Parikh, a legendary Gandhian and freedom fighter, passed away at 101 on Gandhi Jayanti, inspiring many with his commitment to self-sufficiency and social justice.
+Dr. GG Parikh, a legendary Gandhian and freedom fighter, passed away at 101 on Gandhi Jayanti, inspiring many through his commitment to self-sufficiency and social justice.

 Influenced by Marx as a young man, GG chose Gandhi as his ideal not only because of his disillusionment with the practice of communism in India and abroad, but because he felt Gandhi’s ideology suited India far better.
 After his release from jail during the 1942 Quit India movement, he, along with some of the others jailed with him, founded the socialist wing of the Congress party.
 He practised what he preached, incorporating Gandhi’s ideals in everyday life: wearing khadi, choosing self-sufficiency by earning a living as a doctor, and giving back to society by setting up the celebrated Yusuf Meherally Centre at Tara, Panvel.